emotion-js/emotion/docs/nested.md

 `;
 ```

-To nest a class selector using the class generated with `css`, simply interpolate it:
+To nest a class selector using the class generated with `css` you can interpolate it but be aware than emotion merges styles from `css` together when composing so that class name may not always be there:

 ```jsx
 const link = css`